Faculty & Staff

 Speaker for dorm devotionals, Taylor University 2008-2009.

-Judge for poster competition, Taylor University Center for Research and Innovation, fa11 2009.
+Judge for poster competition, Taylor University Center for Research and Innovation, fall 2009.

 Host for international speaker, Taylor University – Dr. JoAnne Lyon, 2009.

 Acting host for event sponsored by the Center for Teaching and Learning Excellence and the Spencer Centre for Global Engagement.
-Dr. Lyon, a personal friend and former boss, is an international recognized authority on global initiatives, poverty, sex trafficking, and 501 — n.f.p. organizations, shared her expertise in chapel and seminars in Mitchell Theater.
-Seminar topics included 501 n.f.p. development, communicating cross culturally, faith and society, gender communication, women in leadership, sustaining collaborations and international relations.
+Dr. Lyon, a personal friend and former boss, is an international recognized authority on global initiatives, poverty, sex trafficking crisis, and 501 – N.F.P. organizations, shared her expertise in chapel and seminars in Mitchell Theater.
+Seminar topics included:

-Senior Luncheon and Banquet.
-For 2007, 2008, 2009 have assisted in hosting an honors banquet for graduating seniors of the communications department.
+Fellow - Senior Luncheon and Banquet.
+2007 to present have assisted in hosting an honors banquet for graduating seniors of the communications department.

 Visitation Day – Parent Weekend

-Collaborated with admissions office to host many families/ guests in the classroom while in session.
-Also host numerous parents in our home who have become great friends over the past four year when they visit Taylor campus for events.
+2007 – Present Collaborated with admissions office to host many families/guests in the classroom while in session.
+Host numerous parents and visitors in our home while they visit Taylor campus for events.

 Sunday School Class Host

-Serve as host for college age Sunday school class at our church.
-Serve Weekly a continental breakfast and greet students from Anderson, Ivy Tech, IWU and Taylor University.
+2006 – Present Serve as host for college age Sunday school class at our church.
+Serve weekly a continental breakfast and greet students from Anderson, Ivy Tech, IWU and Taylor University.

 Host for Sunday Dinners